ualiangzhang/ualiangzhang.github.io/_pages/about.md

 News
 ======
+* **08/21/2025**: Good News!
+Our paper “How Is LLM Reasoning Distracted by Irrelevant Context?
+An Analysis Using a Controlled Benchmark” has been accepted to the EMNLP 2025 main conference.
 * **08/12/2024**: I will be teaching INFO 557: Neural Networks during the Fall 2024 semester.
 * **08/11/2024**: I'm honored to serve as a Program Committee Member for AAAI-25.
 * **08/09/2024**: I attended the Workshop on Interpretable Policies in Reinforcement Learning at RLC 2024 and presented our work - VQ-RL.